Thermalization of the Quantum Planar Rotor with external potential: Kinematic equations

 which describes a constant increase of the kinetic energy due to diffusion and a state-dependent linear friction.
 Together, they lead to approximate thermalization, i.e., equilibration into a state very close to the Gibbs state $\rho_\mathrm{G}\sim \exp[-\hat{T}/k_B T]$ if no potential is present \cite{stickler2018rotational}.

 In phase space, the dissipator \eqref{eq:dissipator} acts on the auxiliary Wigner functions like \begin{widetext}

-\end{widetext} Here, the two terms in the first line describe second- and first-order discrete momentum derivatives representing quantized momentum diffusion and friction, respectively.
+\end{widetext} kicking off the original results of this work.
+Here, the two terms in the first line describe second- and first-order discrete momentum derivatives representing quantized momentum diffusion and friction, respectively.
 The second line represents the minor correction due to angular diffusion, suppressed by $\hbar^2/k_B TI$ classical high-temperature limit, but needed for complete positivity.

+In Tab.\,\ref{tab:Parameters} we list the relevant experimental parameters for proposals in the quantum regime \cite{stickler2018probing} and selected realizations of trapped nano-rotors \cite{bang2020five,pontin2023simultaneous}, calculating the most relevant gas diffusion constant \cite{papendell2017quantum, stickler2018probing} $D_{\rm{g}}\simeq\sqrt{\pi/2} \hbar^2p_g d\ell(1+d/\ell)/\sqrt{m_gk_BT}$ with the rotor length $\ell$, diameter $d$, gas pressure $p_g$ and gas particle mass $m_g$ (assuming nitrogen in each case at room temperature $T=300\,\rm{K}$ and $p_g=5\cdot10^{-9}\,\mathrm{mbar}$).
+In all cases the thermal occupation number $m_{\rm{th}}=p_{\rm{th}}/\hbar=\sqrt{2k_BTI/\hbar^2}$ is deep in the high temperature regime.
+To thermalize on few-digits $m_{\rm{th}}$ one would require a moment of inertia as small as exhibited by molecules and/or sub-Kelvin temperatures.
+In this case other thermalization sources like background radiation would be required for the Caldeira-Leggett approximation to remain valid.